DWORDLARK/TRD3_mech.csv_editor/README.md

 ----------------------------------------------------------------------------------------
  How to use:

- Place TRD3_mesh.csv_editor  program into same folder where mesh.csv or simmesh.csv is located, click button: Import Mesh.csv    or button Import SimMesh.csv  to load file.
+ Place TRD3_mech.csv_editor  program into same folder where Mech.csv or SimMech.csv is located, click button: Import Mesh.csv    or button Import SimMech.csv  to load file.
-  Click:  Save Mesh.csv , Save SimMesh.csv or   Save Mesh.csv / SimMesh.csv   to save file.
+  Click:  Save Mech.csv , Save SimMech.csv or   Save Mech.csv / SimMech.csv   to save file.

 ----------------------------------------------------------------------------------------